-The efforts of CSIR raise the question on whether yoga postures and processes can actually be patented?
+The efforts of CSIR raise the question of whether yoga postures and processes can actually be patented?
 The answer to this question is not straight forward and varies based on the law of the country.
-While many yoga processes would be patentable in USA, all of them may not be patentable in India and Europe.
-One road block to patentability of a method of performing yoga would be the involvement of human mind.
+While many yoga processes would be patentable in the USA, all of them may not be patentable in India and Europe.
+One roadblock to patentability of a method of performing yoga would be the involvement of the human mind.
 Generally, a patent would not be granted if processing data or information in the human mind forms part of a process.
-Most yoga procedures require application of the mind and therefore, may not merit patent grant.
+Most yoga procedures require the application of the mind and therefore, may not merit patent grant.

 A method of Yoga for a baby is provided to give various stimuli to the baby through reciprocal action by touching, patting and holding the baby.

 The method of Yoga for a baby is to move the baby’s legs in the direction of the rib of the baby by turns and stretch baby’s legs in the direction of its mother.
 Also, the method is characterized by moving the baby’s legs as if they are pedaling a bicycle.
 The method is to bend and gather baby’s legs and rotate baby’s legs like drawing a circle in the left and right directions by turns.
 In the beginning, one moves the baby’s legs in a small circle, and later moves the baby’s legs in a big circle.